Autodesk-Forge/tokenflex-python-report.script/README.md

 - FORGE\_CLIENT\_SECRET
 - FORGE\_CALLBACK\_URL

+In order to access TokenFlex API, your contract manager needs to login in the accounts portal and assign the Forge subscription to the Forge account user.
+Before he can assign the subscription he will need to unassign the subscription from his user account.
+Contact your account manager for assistance.

 When running the script, you must login with the Autodesk ID of a contract manager or software coordinator to gain access to the contracts' usage data.
 If you login with a user that does not have such roles, the API will return no data.

 ### Running Locally